marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Film-Noir-Island/Na-an.md

  ![](../images/Naanpart2.png)

  This is where I have an ace up my sleeve.
 The program only checks if the number is a valid number **while** it is being entered.
 It doesn't check when the game actually starts to see if the number has changed.
 Also the game is stored on the client-side.
 Remember Snowball Fight?
 Since a NaN is not a number, we will **immediately** gain points, as the game isn't programmed to react correctly if the number input is NaN **during** the game.
 It will automatically default to the player win condition for the match.
-Since `play_card_selection(array_of_choices_as_csv)` stores the card value as a list, and there are 5 cards, we simple input in the console (as usual, make sure the console is set to the window where Na'an is being played or else this won't work):
+Since `play_card_selection(array_of_choices_as_csv)` stores the card value as a list, and there are 5 cards, I simpley input in the console (as usual, make sure the console is set to the window where Na'an is being played or else this won't work):

  ```
 play_card_selection([NaN,NaN,NaN,NaN,NaN])